hypi-universe/docs/content/hypi-directives.md

 ```
 ## Built-in directives

 Let’s look at Hypi's built-in directives one by one.
 You may refer to the schema above for reference.
 The examples given for using the directives are self-explanatory.
-You may dsiable a directive by adding #
+You may disable a directive by adding #
 in front of it.

 ### @length